Helping Alabama patients harmed by Dupixent (dupilumab) pursue justice and compensation

 At Fob James Law Firm, we provide a free initial evaluation for Alabama clients.
 We’ll help determine whether you meet the eligibility criteria and will tailor a strategy under Alabama law.

-Compensation in a Dupixent Lawsuit
+Claims Typically Brought in a Dupixent Lawsuit

 Victims in Dupixent lawsuits may recover damages for: